bothe/EDAs/README.md

 Our analysis on EDAs reveal association between dialogue acts and emotional states in natural-conversational language.
-Please see the graph below from IEMOCAP EDAs:
+Visualizing co-occurrence of utterances with emotion states in the particular dialogue acts, please see the graph below from IEMOCAP EDAs:

 ![IEMOCAP Emotion](figures/iemocap_sankey_emotino_for_html.png)

-or bar diagrams (as in paper):
+or bar diagrams (as in the paper):

 ![All Combined Bars for IEMOCAP and MELD](figures/bar_diagrams.png)

-Visualizing occurrence of utterances with respect to emotion states in the particular dialogue acts.
 IE: IEMOCAP, ME: MELD Emotion and MS: MELD Sentiment.

 **These graphs can be generated using ```read_annotated_..._data.py``` applications**